 Wenger felt that their midweek fixture had a part to play in their inability to break down the resolute opposition, but refused to criticise his side in spite of the performance.

 "No [complaints] because we tried, we had the right attitude, we lacked a little bit of fluency and accuracy in the final third," he told BBC Sport.

 "We couldn't create chances and when we had the opportunity to be dangerous, we didn't use them well.
 But I think it's down to fatigue and we had not completely recovered from Wednesday night."

-Arsenal have now scored just one goal in their last three away Premier League games, a barren run that confuses Wenger, given their goalscoring form at the Emirates.
+Arsenal have now scored just one goal in their last three away Premier League games, a barren run that confuses Wenger given their goalscoring form at the Emirates Stadium.

 "It's true.
 I don't really know why because we have a very offensive team, we have three offensive players in midfield.
-We have three strikers basically," he continued.
+We have three strikers basically," the French coach continued.